tptirrell/tptirrell.github.io/_posts/2016-7-21-MovieRatings .md

 Before any analysis, the data required of a lot of prepping:

-1) Deleting columns not needed for the model such as Actors, Plot, Title, etc.
+-Deleting columns not needed for the model such as Actors, Plot, Title, etc.
-2) Dropping any movie with missing data (excluding Awards or MPAA rating).
+-Dropping any movie with missing data (excluding Awards or MPAA rating).
-3) Converting runtime, number of votes, and year to integers and IMDB rating to a float.
+-Converting runtime, number of votes, and year to integers and IMDB rating to a float.
-4) Dropping any movie with less than 500 votes.
+-Dropping any movie with less than 500 votes.

 For simplicity, I binarized Awards and Language.
 If the word 'Oscar' was mentioned either by nomination or win, the value was set to 1, otherwise 0.
 And the language was broken down to either being released in English or not.
 For country, I set the country to the first listed (if there were multiple) and included any country with at least 25 movies.
 The rest were set to other.
 Dummy variables were then created for country, MPAA rating, and genre.

-***The Data***
+**The Data**

 Now that we've finished cleaning, we can now take a closer look at the data.